pillarsacademy/pillarsacademy.github.io/give/sponsorship.md

 *Newsletter is sent out via email & multiple social media outlets

-<center>###Sponsorship via Donations of Any Amount or Donations of Products or Services
+###Sponsorship via Donations of Any Amount or Donations of Products or Services

 These would also be greatly appreciated and recognized!
 We can talk further and determine how you can Partner in Compassion and benefit the school & its students with your valued Products or Services.
 **As we are under a 501c3, your Generous Donations are TAX-DEDUCTIBLE.**